Cind3r/Rivals-Data-Analysis/README.md

 For example, 1-VANGUARD (Melee/Dive), 3-DUELISTs (1 Melee / 2 Projectile), 2-STRATEGISTS (1 Projectile / 1 Hitscan) has no necessary cohesion.
 If 5 members were to swap and fulfill a team identity (Brawl/Dive/Poke, etc.) around the member carrying on the team, or into a composition that counter's the enemy (Dive -> Poke), you would see a drastic increase in likelihood to win regardless of current performance score.

-## **On Win-rate per Number of Swaps**

-There is a noticable downwards trend in the number of swaps lowering the overall likelihood to win.
-However, we can see around 5 swaps in a match can actually improve your ability to win.
-Considering these are grouped by `match_uid`  and by teams that won, it can imply that team composition matters more than swapping itself.

-For example, 1-VANGUARD (Melee/Dive), 3-DUELISTs (1 Melee / 2 Projectile), 2-STRATEGISTS (1 Projectile / 1 Hitscan) has no necessary cohesion.
-If 5 members were to swap and fulfill a team identity (Brawl/Dive/Poke, etc.) around the member carrying on the team, or into a composition that counter's the enemy (Dive -> Poke), you would see a drastic increase in likelihood to win regardless of current performance score.